eric-w-hart/barista/CONTRIBUTING.md

    $ git config user.name "J. Random User"
    $ git config user.email "j.random.user@example.com"
    ```
+>The name and email address must be valid as we cannot accept anonymous contributions.
+* Write good commit messages.
+> Concise commit messages that describe your changes help us better understand your contributions.
-* The first time you open a pull request in this repository, a link will be provided via a comment on your PR that will allow you to sign our Contributor License Agreement (CLA) if you have not signed our CLA previously.
+* The first time you open a pull request in this repository, you will see a comment on your PR with a link that will allow you to sign our Contributor License Agreement (CLA) if necessary.
+> The link will take you to a page that allows you to view our ICL.
+You will need to click the `Sign in with GitHub to agree button` and authorize the cla-assistant application to access the email addresses associated with your GitHub account.
+Agreeing to the ICL is also considered to be an attestation that you either wrote or have the rights to contribute the code.
+All committers to the PR branch will be required to sign the CLA, but you will only need to sign once.
+This CLA applies to all repositories in the Optum org.

 ### General Guidelines